Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/bunny-bidding/rules/_index.md

 * Only "reveal" your hand tiles _on your turn_, not all at the start of the round.
 * Increase the number of tiles in your hand.
 * Increase the number of eggs in the game.
-* Give players _two_ Goal Eggs (if material suffices).
-One scores plus points, the other negative points.
+* One goal egg scores plus points, the other minus points.

 To give players **more choice**,
 * After placing your 2 required tiles (1 offer, 1 bid), you may use your remaining hand tiles as well.